sethanimesh/pointer_tracker_web_extension/README.md

-# Mouse Movement Tracker Extension
+# Pointer Tracker Extension

 ## Overview

-The **Mouse Movement Tracker** is a browser extension designed to monitor and track mouse movements and clicks on any web page.
+The **Pointer Tracker** is a browser extension designed to monitor and track mouse movements and clicks on any web page.
 It records mouse events in real-time and displays the data in a floating panel at the bottom of the page.
 You can download the recorded data as a CSV file and clear the data to start a new session.

 ## Features